Brandon Hughes (American football)

-Brandon D. Hughes (born May 23, 1986) is an American former professional football cornerback.
-After playing college football for Oregon State, he was selected by the San Diego Chargers in the fifth round of the 2009 NFL draft.
+Brandon D. Hughes (born May 23, 1986) is an American former professional football player who was a cornerback in the National Football League (NFL).
+After playing college football for the Oregon State Beavers, he was selected by the San Diego Chargers in the fifth round of the 2009 NFL draft.
 He was also a member of the New York Giants, Philadelphia Eagles and Cleveland Browns, before retiring in 2014.

 Early life

 Hughes attended Bloomington High School in Bloomington, Illinois, where he played wide receiver and cornerback on the football team.

 College career

-Hughes redshirted during his first year playing for Oregon State in 2004.
+Hughes redshirted during his first year playing at Oregon State University in 2004.
 He became a starting cornerback for the Beavers in his redshirt freshman season.
 Hughes and two other players were ejected from a November 10, 2007, game against Washington for a skirmish after a play.
 He recorded 57 tackles and 12 pass deflections in 2007.
 Hughes was named to the Jim Thorpe Award watchlist before his senior season in 2008.
 He was selected to the 2009 East–West Shrine Game following his college career in which he recorded 178 tackles and three interceptions.